 In 2021, 12.5% of the driven-km were made by electric buses which showcases the biggest advancements.

-In line with TfL's strategy for 100% zero-emission buses by 2034, we plan to move to 25% of fleet by the end of 2022 and 40% e-buses by the end of 2024.
+end of 2024.
 Infrastructure challenges are the biggest hurdle, but we're well on the way to achieving this.

 City topography flat, medium